DesperateEffort18/umass_lends/VERCEL_DEPLOYMENT.md

 - Provide fallback values during build to prevent errors

 ## Troubleshooting

+### Build Error: "useNavigate() may be used only in the context of a <Router> component"

+**This is the main issue you're experiencing!**

+**Cause**: Next.js is trying to pre-render React Router pages from `src/pages/` during build, but these pages use `useNavigate()` which requires a Router context that doesn't exist during static generation.

+**Solution**: The custom build script (`scripts/build-backend.js`) automatically fixes this by:
+1. Temporarily renaming the `src/` directory during build (so Next.js can't see it)
+2. Running Next.js build (which only processes API routes in `app/api/`)
+3. Restoring the `src/` directory after build

+**To verify the fix is working**:
+- Check that `package.json` has `"build": "node scripts/build-backend.js"`
+- The build script should automatically run when Vercel builds your project
+- You should see log messages like "Temporarily renaming src/ directory..." during build

 ### Build Error: "Cannot read properties of undefined (reading 'VITE_SUPABASE_URL')"